massalabs/as/packages/as-proba/README.md

 **MassaLabs** as-proba library.

-This library provides useful *AssemblyScript* objects and functions to help you deal with types:
+This library provides useful *AssemblyScript* objects and functions :

 - **Binomial** in an object that represent a binomial distribution.
 It can be used to compute probabilities of a given event and generate random samples